Next Leadership

 Hemlock

-treatment project: SGH partnered with the U. S. Forest Service to
+Treatment Project: SGH partnered with the U. S. Forest Service to

 treat or retreat the hemlocks on the Clements Branch Hemlock Conservation Area

 of the Blue Ridge Ranger District in Union County.
-We worked in small teams
+Twenty

 including at least one experienced Facilitator to treat